 Good physical appearance is an indicator of good reproductive hormones, therefore, we are subconsciously trying to choose better survival for the offsprings.

 - RoI of physical attractiveness

-Therefore, given constraint of three wishes, using one for attractiveness is a poor return on investment.
+Therefore, given the constraint of three wishes, using one for attractiveness is a poor return on investment.

 Wishing for wealth

-- In US, 75,000 $ annual household income is best for kids, kids born in lower income families miss out on basic needs and kids born in higher income families suffer from anxiety and depression.
+- In the US, 75,000 $ annual household income is best for kids, kids born in lower-income families miss out on basic needs and kids born in higher income families suffer from anxiety and depression.

 - For lower income families, economic hardship takes a toll on the relationship stability but beyond a certain sustainable income, more wealth leads to diminishing returns in terms of relationship stability.

 - Marriages done solely for one partner’s wealth are not stable.

 Finding Happily Ever After

 Seeing your romantic future with your crystal ball